PallaviKharbanda/Pathrise-Data-Science-Project/README.md

-# Pathrise-Data-Science-Project
+## Pathrise-Data-Science-Project

-This project aims to improve the effectiveness of Pathrise Admission process.
+This project aims to analyze the effectiveness of Pathrise Admission process and  making recommendations for improvement.
 The two main business problems targeted are whether a fellow will be placed at pathrise and how long the placement can be done.

-## Methodolgy
+### Methodolgy
  Step 1 : Import the libraries and dataset

  Step 2 : See DataFrame and show basic info and statistical interference about the dataset